 How Are SSI and SSDI Disability Benefits Funded?

 Millions of disabled Americans receive disability benefits each month, but where does this money come from?
 Social Security is funded through a tax on employers, employees, and self-insured individuals.
 Everyone who works helps fund Social Security disability benefits.
 Those who work in the United States pays into Social Security, and a portion of these funds are allocated to Social Security’s disability benefit programs, namely, Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

 The entire Social Security program is funded through a 12.4% payroll tax.
 Employees are taxed 6.2% of their income, and employers match the employee taxes by paying the other 6.2%.
 Individuals who are self-employed are responsible for paying the entire 12.4% themselves.
 The taxes are often referred to as “FICA taxes,” as they are collected under the authority of the Federal Insurance Contributions Act.
 These taxes are placed into a trust fund which accrues interest over time.
 The person in charge of managing the trust fund, or the “managing trustee,” is the Secretary of the Treasury.
 The funds in the account can be allocated into marketable or non-marketable securities as allowed by FICA.

 To find out whether you qualify for disability benefits, you can complete our Free Evaluation form to be contacted by a Social Security attorney or advocate.
-The disability application process can be difficult to navigate without the help of someone who is an expert in filling out the appropriate paperwork and representing disabled individuals in court.
 In almost every case, these professionals do not charge a fee unless you win your case.
 You can even fill out a form and get a free evaluation of your Social Security Disability case.